 Whoever said the inner city doesn’t have a brunch scene is wrong-o.
 While coffee is definitely the CBD’s strength, brunch is well on its radar.
 Some of our favourite picks for the most important meal of the day are at Brew in Little Burnett Lane, Felix in Burnett Lane, and Marchetti in Tattersall’s Arcade – all off Queen Street Mall.
 You’ll find everything from bagels and pancakes to baked eggs and bruschetta.

 Get cultured and check out the city from above

-Coffee to go is a must
+Coffee to-go is a must

-Delicious, barista-made coffee can be found all over the city.
+Australia is known for the coffee and so it is no surprise that delicious, barista-made coffee can be found all over the city.
 We’ve rounded up the best of them here but our top pick is John Mill’s Himself, a cafe tucked away on Elizabeth Street, opposite the Myer Centre.

 Bonus: Treat yo’self to one of the city’s best desserts – you’ll find a list of them here.

 With your coffee in hand, head to the bottom end of the city and into the City Botanic Gardens.
 A short walk through the gardens will reveal many hidden treasures from public art, to historical memorabilia and information about Australia’s flora and fauna.
 Take in the riverside views as you head back into the city.